 If you have the resources to finance your startup, you won’t need investors or loans.
 If outside funding is important, read our guide on starting a small business.

-The next step involves setting up a system that can securely process in-person payments.
+The next step involves setting up a POS system that can securely process in-person payments.
 Although a cash register can help in some situations, being able to accept a broad range of payment types will help allow you to move more supply.

 For example, our ice cream POS solutions can handle physical cash, credit cards, debit cards, gift cards, and contactless mobile payments.
 Whether you choose a countertop POS solution for your brick-and-mortar shop, a portable credit card reader to process payments on the go, or online ordering capabilities for deliveries and curbside pickup, all incoming sales benefit from the latest in PCI-compliant payment technology.